Compliance Center

 Evaluator Requirements

-• Nonpublic school teacher or administrator (2+ years in PA)
+• Nonpublic school teacher or administrator with at least 2 years of teaching experience in Pennsylvania at the level they evaluate

 The evaluator cannot be you (the supervisor) or your spouse.
-They interview your child and review the portfolio, then submit a one-page certification letter to the district by June 30.
+They interview your child and review the portfolio, then provide a short written certification that an appropriate education is occurring, which you submit to the district by June 30.

 Find a CHAP Evaluator ↗